nicenustian/extract-small-scale-systems-from-radiative-transfer-cosmological-sim/README.md

 The main function which performs these functions

 ## 1)  Reads the data cubes from Radiative Transfer Hydrodynamical simulation

-    the data cubes are Dark matter, Gas mass, temperature, numbers densities of HI and HII and ne
+The data cubes are Dark matter, Gas mass, temperature, numbers densities of HI and HII and ne

   ```cpp
   infile  = fopen(gammagridfilename.c_str(),"rb");